Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation:

 MustUnderstand and not processed to the processed state, this will enable the ESB to route the messages without processing the security headers.

-- For a list of general prerequisites, see the prerequisites to start ESB samples.
+- For a list of general prerequisites, see Prerequisites to start ESB samples.

 - This sample uses Apache Rampart as the back-end security implementation.
 Therefore, you need to download and install the unlimited strength policy files for your JDK before using Apache Rampart.
 Follow the steps below to download and install the unlimited strength policy files: